 understanding of the reading is necessary.
 Following a training session with

-Father Paul, new readers would be included on the next rota, scheduling them to
+Father Anthony, new readers would be included on the next rota, scheduling them to

 read once every few weeks.
 Readers need to have a good, clear voice which can